Skip to main content

 a half cup of fish sauce

-three limes with peels and cut in quarters
+three limes with peels and cut into quarters

 four garlic cloves, sliced